 What does a trustee do if trust property is subject to a life interest?

-This will usually mean that property is held in trust for a life tenant to obtain the income from that property during their lifetime and on their death the property is to pass to another named beneficiary.
+This will usually mean that property is held in trust for a life tenant to obtain the income/benefit from that property during their lifetime and on their death the property is to pass to another named beneficiary.
 The trustee must act with the standard duty of care expected of a trustee and make all prudent investments, taking into account the needs of the life tenant (who will receive the income from the investment during their lifetime) and the needs of those entitled to the capital once the life interest ends.
 Often the trust deed will include details of what type of investments are to be made by the trustees.

 Is a trustee able to sell trust property?

 Yes.
 A trustee has the powers of an absolute owner and can even postpone a sale.
 However, in order to sell any property there must be at least two trustees able to sign the contract for sale.